chrt-io/chrt-points/README.md

 ```
 npm pack
 ```
-This command will create a file called `chrt-VERSION.tgz` in the root folder of chrt.
+This command will create a file called `chrt-points-VERSION.tgz` in the root folder of chrt.

 ### Method 2 - symlinked package